random-goose/Notes-Vault/IV/JAVA/JAVA V.md

 	- Component

 ## Event Handling
-- Event Source: the component that generated the event (like a button getting clicked)
+- Event Source: the object that generated the event (like a button getting clicked)
 - **Event object:**